- Four day battery life

 With those pixels crammed into a much smaller space, you get a sharper, more vibrant picture as a result.
 It's a bright screen as well, whether you have it cranked up to the max setting or in auto mode, and visibility is strong in all conditions as well.

 It's not the best smartwatch display out there - Apple and Samsung still reign in that department.
 It's still a solid touchscreen display though and we have few complaints, even if it offers less screen estate than its competitors.

 Fitbit Ionic: Activity tracking

 By now, Fitbit has got the basic activity tracking covered.
 Even if you're not here for the workouts, the Ionic may be enough to woo people who want to track their steps and have the benefits of a smartwatch.
 You will of course get your basic calorie tracking and stairs climbed too, along with your resting heart rate throughout the day.
-In fact there are several watch faces that display your resting heart rate at all times, should you want to keep a closer eye on it.
+There are several watch faces that display your resting heart rate at all times, should you want to keep a closer eye on it.

 Scroll along to the 'Today' app and you can get an overview of everything from steps to miles covered, but you'll still get deeper insights, including a heart rate graph, by opening the smartphone app.

 Fitbit has been working hard on its sleep tracking over the past few months, and the Ionic arrives all the stronger for it.
-Right out the box you'll have access to Sleep Stages, which breaks down your sleep through the night by analysing accelerometer and heart rate data, and Sleep Insights, which gives tips to improve your shut-eye.
+Right out of the box you'll have access to Sleep Stages, which breaks down your sleep through the night by analyzing accelerometer and heart rate data, and Sleep Insights, which gives tips to improve your shut-eye.

 In terms of accuracy, we found it to be on par with the Alta HR, which is no surprise as Fitbit says the technology is just the same.
 Which is to say it's good; put up against the Beddit 3, which we still find to be the most accurate sleep tracker around, its results were comparable.